alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
-This is a Newtonian N-body gravity simulator which projects the results on the xy plane.
+This is a Newtonian N-body gravity simulator.

 * Interactive module: real time simulation with the interactive simulator
 * Plotting module: customize your own system and generate a plot easily